 Kid Care: Bowlegs and Knock Knees

 If your child’s legs aren’t completely straight, he or she may have bowlegs or knock knees.
 They may look familiar because, many times, the way a child’s legs are shaped are similar to the way his or her parents’ legs were shaped.
-Bowlegs and knock knees are common in young children, but usually decrease as the child grows.
+Bowlegs and knock knees are common in young children, but usually go away as the child grows.

 If Your Child’s Legs Aren’t Straight